So you’re done with the nursery, and you’ve baby-proofed the master’s bedroom and the rest of the house.

 4. Limit Their Bathroom Access

-From your bathroom door to the toilet lid lock, if your child has no access to the biggest hazards, then you never even have to worry in the first place.
+From your bathroom windows to the toilet lid lock, if your child has no access to the biggest hazards, then you never even have to worry in the first place.

 Frequently Asked Questions